Materials Physics on an Atomistic Scale 2

 This module is concerned with the arrangement and movement of atoms in solids.
 As these aspects determine to a large part the macroscopic properties of matter, their microscopical understanding is fundamental to, e.g., the tuning of materials for technological applications.

-Going beyond the coverage of an introductory Solid State Physics course and continuing the course PH2218: Materials Physics on an Atomistic Scale 1, the following topics will be treated in detail:
+Going beyond the coverage of an introductory Solid State Physics course of Bachelor level and continuing the previous semester's course Materials Physics on an Atomistic Scale 1, here aspects of the oscillatory and diffusive dynamics in solids will be treated in detail:

 Upon successful completion of the module, students are able to